mmastrac/nanojson/README.md

 ### Fast

   * Minimal object allocation
-  * Fastest Java JSON in many cases: faster that Jackson when parsing from memory and in some streaming cases:
+  * Fastest Java JSON in many cases: faster that Jackson when parsing from memory and in some streaming cases (with lazy numbers enabled):

 ![](/docs/perf.png)